 But Why Pick One When You Can Pick Them All?

 That’s all well and good, but what if a person feels unsure of selecting the companies which might meet those criteria?
-When it comes to building wealth in a diversified manner, Buffett has an answer for that as well.
+When it comes to building wealth in a diversified manner, Buffett has an answer for that as well: investing in index funds.

 To see how this looks with an initial investment of $10,000 at the beginning of 1938, see the chart below (chart assumes reinvestment of dividends, no effects from taxes, and no contributions or withdrawals).

 If you produced the same S&P 500 chart using a typical linear scale, it would produce something very similar to the chart displaying Warren Buffett’s wealth across his lifetime.
-And even if you can’t manage to amass $10,000 from day one, don’t worry.
+And even if you cannot manage to amass $10,000 from day one, do not worry.

 Understanding this chart might not be easy at first but by studying it you should notice some telling results.
 First, you will see the time frame starts with a daily return for the S&P 500 and spans all the way to the performance over a 20-year time horizon.